Celebrate Scout Sunday with Unity, Service, and Faith

 How to Prepare for Scout Sunday

-Have you already scheduled your service date?
+1. Have you scheduled your Scout Sunday service date?

-Will your pack or troop be presenting?
+2. Will your pack or troop be participating in the service?

 How Do You Announce Scout Sunday to the Community?